ifurusato/rp2040-i2c-slave/README.md

 * [MicroPython downloads](https://micropython.org/download/)

-A handy tool for working with MicroPython is rshell, available at:
+Rshell is a handy tool for working with MicroPython, available at:

 * [rshell](https://github.com/dhylands/rshell)